PaulDFoster/IoTHubFirmwareUpdate/README.md

 <b>Trigger</b>

-The trigger application sends updated device properties to the target device and then reports back progress information received from the device during the upgrade process using device properties.
+The trigger application sends updated device firmware requirements to the target device via a direct method call.
+It then reports back progress information received from the device during the upgrade process using device properties(TWIN).

 <b>Device</b>